PPIA Junior Summer Institute

 Core coursework for the PPIA-JSI reflects the multidisciplinary approach and quantitative focus for which Heinz College has become known.
 Additional components of the program include leadership development, site visits, and guest speakers.

 Carnegie Mellon University's Heinz College has hosted a PPIA-JSI since 2004, and we are committed to providing students with solid skills to prepare them for graduate study in public policy.

-Beginning in 2018, Heinz College will also offer a Data Analytics track for students who are passionate about using big data and analytics to address societal problems.
+In addition to our traditional policy-focused JSI track, Heinz College offers a first-of-its-kind Data Analytics JSI track for students who are passionate about using big data and analytics to address societal problems.

 Students who successfully complete any PPIA-JSI and are admitted to any of Heinz College's full-time master's program will receive a full-tuition scholarship and a stipend of $6,000 per year.